 What is an ECG?

 An ECG is a graph of your heart's electrical activity.
 It is a safe test.
 There is no risk of being electrocuted.

-Before an ECG, you may have hair shaved or skin cleaned so the electrode sticks on properly.
-If you are wearing an underwired bra you might be asked to take it off as it could affect the readings of the ECG.
+Before an ECG, you may have your hair shaved or skin cleaned so the electrodes stick on your body properly.
+If you are wearing an underwire bra, you might be asked to take it off as it could affect the readings of the ECG.

 During an ECG, leads are attached to electrodes - sticky dots - that are placed on your arms, legs and chest.
 The leads connect to a machine, which takes the reading.